 Most electricity generating companies get a guaranteed price for the electricity that they produce.
 The Global Adjustment is the difference between that guaranteed price and the money the generators earn in the wholesale marketplace.
 The Global Adjustment also covers the costs of some conservation programs.

 All electricity consumers have to pay a share of the Global Adjustment.
-The Time-of-Use and Tiered electricity prices charged by your electricity utility already include an estimate of the Global Adjustment.
+The Time-of-Use, Ultra-Low Overnight and Tiered electricity prices charged by your electricity utility already include an estimate of the Global Adjustment.
 If you sign up for a contract with an energy retailer, you have to pay your share of the Global Adjustment on top of the contract price.
 The Global Adjustment will also appear as a separate line on your bill (see above sample bills).

 This is the cost of delivering electricity from generating stations across the province to your home or business through high voltage (transmission) and low voltage (distribution) power lines.